SiJiL82/ecommerce-site/README.md

 # Design
 ## Business Logic
 ## User Stories
-During the development process, user stories were tracked in the GitHub [project](https://github.com/users/SiJiL82/projects/1)
+An agile process was used during the development to track and iterate on features for the site, using GitHub [project](https://github.com/users/SiJiL82/projects/1)
 Key stories:

 ## Site Wireframes